 The Fund files U.S. federal and various state and local tax returns.
 No income tax returns are currently under examination.
-The statute of limitations on the Fund's U.S. federal tax returns generally remains open for each of the four years ended December 31, 2019.
+The statute of limitations on the Fund's U.S. federal tax returns generally remains open for the period ended June 30, 2020 and each of the four years ended December 31, 2019.
 The statutes of limitations on the Fund's state and local tax returns may remain open for an additional year depending upon the jurisdiction.